YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn3/README.md

 # Problem Description

+## The mathematical and logic programmatical nature of the problem

+## The incarnation of the problem in the field of dgital crcuit synthesis

+We work on the problem of finding equal function

 The problem concerns translation between two languages using relational programming techniques, in the context of hardware synthesis..